 "Although I didn't end up attending Rutgers, I had an amazing time at SWE Night, and it encouraged me to find the SWE Section of the college I did commit to."

-Contact the STEM Outreach Chair, Isabel Tamayo, for any questions!
+Contact the STEM Outreach Chair, Jillian Maling, for any questions!

 Involvement in SWE does not end after graduation.
 We maintain a strong connection with the Rutgers SWE alumni through networking socials and an Alumni Banquet, where job opportunities and friendships with the alumni are made.
 With a clear sense of SWE's past endeavors and guidance from our alumni network, we can create events geared toward furthering our members in their engineering discipline, and generating interest in STEM for young women.